 Who Is Liable for a Lyft Accident?

-There are several entities and people that might be responsible for a Lyft accident.
+Several entities and people might be responsible for a Lyft accident.

-If the Lyft driver caused the accident, depending upon their work status at the time, either the driver or Lyft could be responsible.
+If the Lyft driver caused the accident, depending upon their work status, either the driver or Lyft could be responsible.
 Although Lyft drivers are classified as independent contractors, Lyft maintains an insurance policy that protects its drivers and those injured in accidents caused by their drivers in certain circumstances.